levin-riegner/flutter-template/README.md

 ### Fonts
 1. Add required fonts inside `assets/fonts/font_name`.
-    > Ensure font files names do not contain spaces.
+    > Ensure font file names do not contain spaces.
 1. Modify the fonts section in `pubspec.yaml` to meet your requirements.

 ### Images